 East Fremantle’s 1909 combination was arguably one of its finest, with only two losses sustained all year.
 In their semi final Old Easts thrashed East Perth by 60 points setting up a clash with Perth in the final.
 The match was played at Perth’s home ground, but this mattered little as East Fremantle cantered to a 28 point victory.
-Less than an hour later the players were aboard the Known which set sail for Adelaide at 6pm.
-The club had booked an eastern states tour involving matches in both Broken Hill and Melbourne.
+Less than an hour later the players were aboard ship ready to set sail for Adelaide.
+The club had booked an eastern states tour involving matches in both Broken Hill and Adelaide.
 Had they lost the final against Perth they would have enjoyed the right of challenge but because of the eastern states tour would have reluctantly foregone this, handing Perth the premiership.

 Thankfully, the decisive victory over Perth meant that Old Easts headed east as premiers.
-After a brief stay in Adelaide, they travelled to Broken Hill where three matches had been arranged.
+After a brief initial stay in Adelaide (they would return later), they travelled to Broken Hill where three matches had been arranged.
+The tour would be rounded off with a trip to Melbourne.
 Football in Broken Hill was very strong at this time and the local league provided a fair number of talented players to clubs in the SAFL.
 Having said that, East Fremantle was almost uniformly expected to boast too great a depth of talent for the Barrier men.

 Broken Hill enjoyed the advantage of the wind in the first term, but it was the visitors who began more brightly, with Sharpe and Chas Doig nabbing the first two goals of the game.
 Thereafter, however, the home side rallied, attacking incessantly to set up a three goal advantage at the first break, 4.6 to Old Easts’ 2.0.

-The second term was fairly evenly contested, with East Fremantle impressing the crowd with some excellent high marking, but the locals proving superior at ground.
-One of the keys to the Barrier team’s supremacy at ground level was their deft and slick use of handball, which Old Easts’ skipper Tom Wilson repeatedly complained - to no avail - was tantamount to throwing.
+The second term was fairly evenly contested, with East Fremantle impressing the crowd with some excellent high marking, but the locals proving superior at ground level.
+One of the keys to the Barrier team’s supremacy on the ground was their deft and slick use of handball, which Old Easts’ skipper Tom Wilson repeatedly complained - to no avail - was tantamount to throwing.
 At half time the scores were Broken Hill 6.7 (43) to East Fremantle 4.3 (27).